shahid-ak/lawfirm_website/README.md

 How to run:
 Extract the file.
-Using terminal or commandpromt go to the location where manage.py file is found. use the command " python manage.py runserver " to start server.
+Using terminal or commandpromt go to the location where manage.py file is found.
+Use the command " python manage.py runserver " to start server.
 Next open your browser and go to the link you obtain in the terminal once the command is run.

 Crdentials: